Elementary (TV series)

-Elementary is an American procedural drama television series that presented a contemporary update of Sir Arthur Conan Doyle's character Sherlock Holmes.
-It was created by Robert Doherty and starred Jonny Lee Miller as Sherlock Holmes and Lucy Liu as Dr. Joan Watson.
-The series premiered on CBS on September 27, 2012.
-It was set and filmed primarily in New York City.
-With 24 episodes per season, by the end of season two, Jonny Lee Miller became the actor who had portrayed Sherlock Holmes in the most episodes on television or in film.
+Elementary is an American procedural comedy-drama television series that presented a contemporary update of Arthur Conan Doyle's character Sherlock Holmes.
+Created by Robert Doherty and starring Jonny Lee Miller as Sherlock Holmes and Lucy Liu as Dr. Joan Watson, the series aired on CBS for seven seasons from September 27, 2012, and ended on August 15, 2019, after 154 episodes.
+The series was set and filmed primarily in New York City, and, by the end of season two, Miller became the actor who had portrayed Sherlock Holmes in the most episodes on television or in film.

 The show follows Holmes, a recovering drug addict and former consultant to Scotland Yard, as he assists the New York City Police Department in solving crimes.
 His indifference to police procedure often leads to conflict with Captain Thomas Gregson (Aidan Quinn), although the two still remain respectful of one another.
 Holmes is accompanied by Dr. Joan Watson (Lucy Liu), who initially acts as his sober companion.
 She is a former surgeon and was hired by Sherlock's father to help him in his rehabilitation.
-They eventually begin to work together on his cases; in time she becomes Holmes's apprentice and later his professional partner.
+They eventually work together on his cases; in time she becomes Holmes's apprentice and later his professional partner.
 The series also features Holmes's ongoing conflict with his nemesis and former lover Jamie Moriarty (Natalie Dormer).
 Other supporting roles include Jon Michael Hill as Detective Marcus Bell, Rhys Ifans as Sherlock's brother Mycroft Holmes, and John Noble as Sherlock's father Morland Holmes.

 Before the series premiered, it was met with some criticism, given it followed closely on the heels of the BBC's modern adaptation Sherlock.
 After the premiere, it was picked up for a full season and later an extra two episodes.
 The season two premiere was partly filmed on location in London.
-The series was well received by critics, who praised the performances, writing, novel approach to the source material, and fresh modern twist detailed throughout the show's New York–based adaptation down to the size of the brownstone first seen in the series premiere.
-The seventh and final season premiered on May 23, 2019, and concluded on August 15, 2019.
+The series was well-received by critics, who praised the performances, writing, and novel approach to the source material.
+The seventh and final season, which consists of 13 episodes, premiered on May 23, 2019, and concluded on August 15, 2019.